 Growing up as a kid in India, my daily diet reflected this simple philosophy.
 We ate our food according to the needs of our bodies.
 Eating seasonal food automatically took care of the body’s nutritional requirements for that season.
 I also remember a number of my mom’s home remedies to common ailments – Sore throat?
 Honey with turmeric.
 Upset stomach?
 Bitter green juice.
 Food was indeed our medicine.
 From what I read and hear about the food culture in the western world a few decades ago, it wasn’t much different from India.
 It can not be a coincidence then, how the “factory food” culture has dragged in the same problems to India as it did in the western world.

 For me, it all starts at the grocery stores.
 If you buy your groceries at the same supermarkets, you might want to make that trip to the Farmers’ market or the specialty foods store you have been thinking about but never had the time to visit.
-May be check out that bulk foods isle at your store.
+Maybe check out that bulk foods aisle at your store.
 You might be surprised at what amazing ingredients you have been missing out on!

 I have used millet with roasted root vegetables.
-This is hearty salad which easily be your whole meal.
+This is a hearty salad which easily is your whole meal.
 The lemony cilantro dressing pairs well with the sweetness of the roasted root vegetables.
 I have added pomegranate seeds for some crunch and color.
 This is one of my absolute favorite winter salads!
-Hope you enjoy!
+Hope you enjoy it!

 Roasted Root Vegetable Salad with Millet

 2 cups of water/broth

 3 cups root vegetables of your choice – peeled, diced (sweet potato, carrot, golden beet, purple potato, celery root, parsnip, rutabaga, turnip, yam)